suggap

 Three Colours: White

-Three Colours: White (, ) is a 1994 comedy-drama film co-written, produced and directed by Krzysztof Kieślowski.
+Three Colours: White (, ) is a 1994 arthouse psychological comedy-drama film co-written, produced and directed by Krzysztof Kieślowski.
 White is the second in the Three Colours trilogy, themed on the French Revolutionary ideals, following Blue and preceding Red.
-The film was selected as the Polish entry for the Best Foreign Language Film at the 67th Academy Awards, but was not accepted as a nominee.
+The film, like its precedent and succedent, received widespread critical acclaim and was selected as the Polish entry for the Best Foreign Language Film at the 67th Academy Awards, although it was ultimately not nominated.

 Plot

-At a Paris divorce court, Polish barber Karol Karol, is pleading with the judge - the same legal proceedings Julie briefly stumbled upon in Blue.
-The immigrant Karol, through an interpreter, is made to understand that his wife Dominique does not love him as he was unable to consummate the marriage.
-The divorce is granted, and Dominique proceeds to give Karol a suitcase with his possessions.
-Karol then loses access to his bank account, his passport, and ownership of a salon he and Dominique owned jointly.
-Karol breaks into the salon to sleep but is discovered by Dominique.
-The two first initiate sex, but he again suffers impotence.
-Dominique tells Karol that she no longer loves him.
-She then sets the salon drapes on fire, framing him for arson, forcing Karol to flee and become a beggar.
+At a Paris divorce court, Polish barber Karol Karol is pleading with the judge.
+Karol, through an interpreter, is made to understand that his wife Dominique does not love him as he was unable to consummate the marriage.
+The divorce is granted, and Dominique hands Karol a suitcase with his possessions before driving off.
+Karol loses access to his bank account, his passport, and ownership of a salon he and Dominique owned jointly.
+Karol breaks into the salon to sleep, but is discovered by Dominique the next morning.
+The two initiate sex, but he again suffers impotence.
+Dominique declares that she no longer loves him.
+She then sets the salon drapes on fire and frames him for arson, forcing Karol to flee and become a beggar.